 Gov. Justice Issues Statewide Indoor Face Covering Requirement

-Gov. Justice issued Executive Order 77-20 on November 14 and it remains in effect.
-Per the Executive Order, face coverings must be worn at all times in all public indoor places.
+Gov. Justice issued Executive Order 16-21 on May 14 and it remains in effect.
+Per the Executive Order, face coverings must be worn at all times in all public indoor places for those who are not yet fully vaccinated.
 The order does not apply to children under the age of 9 or anyone who has trouble breathing or otherwise unable to remove the mask without assistance.

 Statewide Social Gathering Limit

-As of July 14, 2020, the limit for all purely social gatherings has been reduced to 25 individuals.
+As of March 5, 2021, the limit for all purely social gatherings has been increased to 100 individuals.
 The limitation does not apply to any activity, business, or entity that has been deemed essential, such as religious services, weddings, or group meetings, conferences, or other special events held for essential businesses and operations, as defined by Executive Order 9-20, as amended.

 Restaurants and Bars

 As of March 5, 2021, under Gov. Justice’s reopening plan, West Virginia Strong — The Comeback, restaurants and bars may open indoor facilities at 100% capacity, as well as offering outdoor service and take-away and delivery service.

 Hotels, Cabins and Vacation Rentals

 All lodging providers are allowed to open or remain open with the limited services and usages.
 Lodging providers include properties such as hotels, motels, condo hotels, rental properties, Airbnb/VRBO style lodging, and cabins.

 Guest Safety & Check-in